 Employees are reminded that Company’s anti-harassment and anti-discrimination policies apply online just as they apply to face-to-face communications with co-workers, and that posts that would constitute harassment or discrimination of a co-worker if said in person will still be considered harassment or discrimination if posted online.
 It is important to recognize that such posts could contribute to a hostile work environment if the posts are based on race, gender, disability, religion or any other status protected by law or Company policy.

 Cyber-stalking is the use of the Internet, email or other electronic communications to stalk, and generally refers to a pattern of threatening or malicious behaviors.
 It is based on a credible threat of harm and sanctions range from misdemeanors to felonies.
+A lot of people are having to get the World Protection Group executive security services in order to find who it is that’s harassing them.

 On the federal side 18 U.S.C. § 875(c) makes it a federal crime, punishable by up to five years in prison and $250,000 fine, to transmit any communication in interstate or foreign commerce containing a threat to injure the person of another.